Characterization of differential K-theory by hexagon diagram: Topology on the character diagram

 The space of (real-valued smooth) differential $k$-forms $\Omega^k(M)$ has a Fr\'echet space topology as follows.
 Choose a Riemannian metric and a connection on $M$.
 If $\omega$ is a $k$-form, denote its $j^\text{th}$ covariant derivative by $D^j\omega$.
 Then

 (where $|\cdot|$ is induced by the Riemannian metric) is a family of seminorms making $\Omega^k(M)$ into a Fr\'echet space.
-Since $M$ is compact, different choices of metrics and connections yield a bounded change of each seminorm $\|\cdot\|_n$, so the topology on $\Omega^k(M)$ is independent of such choices.
-If $f: N\to M$ is a smooth map from a compact manifold $N$ into $M$, then by compactness of $M,N$ and standard estimates, the pull-back homomorphism
+Since $M$ is compact, different choices of metrics and connections yield bounded changes of the seminorms $\|\cdot\|_n$, so the topology on $\Omega^k(M)$ is independent of such choices.
+If $f: N\to M$ is a smooth map from a compact manifold $N$ into $M$, then by the compactness of $M,N$ and standard estimates, the pull-back homomorphism

 is a bounded linear operator.
-Similarly by standard estimates the exterior differential
+Similarly by standard estimates \footnote{$\|d\omega\|_n$ is controlled by $\|\omega\|_{n+1}$.} the exterior differential

 is a bounded linear operator.